flika-org/flika/flika/docs/index.rst

 Features
 --------
 - Supports numerous types of image filetypes: .tif, .nd2, .stk, and more.
-- Record the steps of your analysis in a script to automate a series of Flika commands.
+- Record the steps of your analysis in a script to automate a series of flika commands.
 - Python 3
 - Rich plugin architecture, with many :ref:`external plugins <extplugins>` and a growing community.
 - Open source under the `MIT`_ license.